LidarView: The ParaView Lidar app

 LidarView is a brand-independent version of VeloView (that Kitware develops with Velodyne) that is independent of Velodyne and provides experimental algorithms and features under an Apache 2.0 licence.
 Contrasting with the brand-supported version, you may expect LidarView to crash in some situations.

-The open source LidarView codebase serves as a base software that Kitware, or even other companies, can adapt and extend for custom needs such as specific point-cloud processing (object detection, lane marking interpretation, roadsign recognition, point-cloud labelisation…) .
+The open source LidarView codebase serves as a base software that Kitware, or even other companies, can adapt and extend for custom needs such as specific point-cloud processing (SLAM, object detection, lane marking interpretation, roadsign recognition, point-cloud labelisation…).

 LidarView can playback pre-recorded data stored in .pcap files, and can record live stream as .pcap file.
-LidarView have been tested showing more than 3 million points per second in realtime (VeloView with VLS-128/Alpha Puck sensor).
+LidarView have been tested showing more than 3 million points per second in realtime (VeloView with VLS-128/Alpha Puck sensor) or high framerate (OpsysView with 50 Lidar frames per second).
 LidarView provides tools to display, select and measure information about the points captured from the sensor.
-LidarView displays the distance measurements from the Lidar as point cloud data and supports custom color maps of multiple variables such as intensity-of-return, time, distance, azimuth, dual return type, and laser id.
+LidarView displays the distance measurements from the Lidar as point cloud data and supports custom color maps for multiple point properties such as intensity-of-return, time, distance, azimuth, dual return type, and laser id.
 The data can be exported as XYZ data in CSV format or screenshots of the currently displayed point cloud can be exported with the touch of a button.
 Export as LAS file is also possible if a localisation and orientation over time is available.

 - Configurable listening ports